 As much as it is celebrated, entrepreneurship is by no means easy.
-Running a business always seems to be easy from the outside, but only an entrepreneur actually knows the amount of hard work that goes into it.
+Running a business always seems to be easy from the outside, but only an entrepreneur knows the amount of hard work required to manage your business.

 GST registration and filing

 The Goods and Services Tax (GST) is now into force and is applicable to all businesses in India.
 If you provide a service or sell a good, you are liable to charge GST on it.
 The GST rates vary from industry to industry.
 The requirement to file GST returns also depend upon the kind of business you are in.
 But whatever might be the case, you need to register for GST and file GST returns as per the government deadlines.

 Filing business tax returns

 You run a business to make a profit, which is the income of your business.
 You need to file business income tax returns showing the income and pay tax on it as well.
 Businesses are also required to pay advance tax every quarter.
 As an entrepreneur, you have to make sure you show the income your business is earning by filing tax returns for the same.

 Every company that is registered under the Companies Act 2013 or under earlier Companies Act 1956 is required to file annual returns to the Registrar of Companies.
 These ROC returns are basically returns of the company’s account that consist of the company’s balance sheet, profit and loss account, annual return and compliance certificate.